 Add the paste of garlic, ginger, coriander & chilli paste & add it into the pan, cooking it for few minutes.
 Add in the chilli powder and turmeric & stir...

 Then, stir in the squished up tomatoes, chickpeas and their cooking water and a pinch of salt.
+Add the roasted pumpkin in too.
 Bring this all to a bit of a simmer and let it thicken.
 This might take 15- 20 mins...

 Stir in the garam masala, and the lemon juice, plus taste for salt & add a little if needed...